rosehelfrich/kyPublicSchools/README.md

   These are the primary links for detailed information about each individual school, encompassing data on per-student spending, teacher and student counts, average teacher experience in years, and overall school test performance:
   * [2020 & Onward data](<https://www.kyschoolreportcard.com/datasets?year=2022>)
   * [Pre-2020 data](<https://openhouse.education.ky.gov/Home/SRCData>)

-  _As of January 2024, financial data for the 2022-2023 school year remains unavailable._

   ### District Financial Reporting